 (18) verifying initially prior to employment, and annually thereafter, that attendants are not on the employee abuse registry by researching COR pursuant to 8.11.6 NMAC and in accordance with the Employee Abuse Registry Act, NMSA 1978, Section 27-7A-1 et seq.

-[8.315.4.12 NMAC - Rp, 8.315.4.11 & 12 NMAC, 12-30-10; A, 9-1-11]
+[8.315.4.12 NMAC - Rp, 8.315.4.11 & 12 NMAC, 12-30-10; A, 7-1-11]

 8.315.4.15 COVERAGE CRITERIA: PCO services have been established to assist individuals 21 years of age or older who are eligible for full medicaid benefits and meet the NF LOC criteria, see, long term care services utilization review instructions for nursing facilities which is attached to this part of the NMAC as attachment II.
 PCO services are defined as those tasks necessary to avoid institutionalization and maintain the consumer's functional level and independence.
 PCO services are for consumers who are unable to perform at least two ADLs because of disability or functional limitation and need assistance with certain ADLs and IADLs as described in Attachment II to this part of the NMAC.
 PCO services are allocated for a reasonable accommodation of tasks to be performed by a personal care attendant, but do not provide 24-hours per day services.
-A PCO [services] services assessment conducted pursuant to 8.315.4.19 NMAC, assessments for services, determines the amount and type of services needed to supplement the services a consumer is already receiving including those services must be [closely aligned with] directly related to [the] an individual's [impairment rating] functional level to perform ADLs and IADLs and IADLs as indicated in the PCO services assessment and applied to the PCO service guide, MAD 055.
-The PCO service assessment and applied to the NMAC as attachment I.
+A PCO service assessment determines the amount and type of services needed to supplement the services a consumer is already receiving including those services provided by natural supports.
+PCO services are not provided 24 hours a day and allocation of time and services must be [elosely aligned with] directly related to [the] an individual's impairment rating as indicated in the PCO service assessment and applied to the PCO service guide, MAD 055.
+The PCO service guide, MAD 055 [which] is attached to this part of the NMAC as attachment I.